srobo/team-emails/SR2022/2022-04-02-competition-details-reminder.md

 ## Media consent

-As with previous years, we require you to sign a media consent form.
+Before gaining access to the venue, everyone will need to sign a media consent form.
 These media consent forms allow us to use videos and photographs taken at the event for future marketing purposes.
 However, the process has changed slightly.

 [Download our Media Consent form](https://studentrobotics.org/resources/sr2022/media-consent.pdf)